Considering a Move to the Miami–Fort Lauderdale–West Palm Beach Metro Area? Here’s What You Should Know (2025)

 • Greater Miami Suburbs – Culturally rich, family-friendly, and hyper-local.

-• Fort Lauderdale & Coastal Broward – A little more relaxed but increasingly urban and vertical.
+• Fort Lauderdale & Coastal Broward – A little more relaxed but increasingly urban and vertical and with a strong LGBTQ+ scene.

 • Western Suburbs – Sprawling planned communities built for families, schools, and affordability.